shengze-xu/shengze-xu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student in the Department of Mathematics at the Chinese University of Hong Kong.
-Previously, I got my bachelor's degree in Mathematics and Applied Mathematics from <a href="https://www.zju.edu.cn/english/" target="_blank">Zhejiang University</a> in 2023, with an honors degree from Mix Class, <a href="http://ckc.zju.edu.cn/ckcen/wbout/list.htm" target="_blank">Chu Kochen Honors College</a>.
+Previously, I got my bachelor's degree in Mathematics and Applied Mathematics from <a href="https://www.zju.edu.cn/english/" target="_blank">Zhejiang University</a> in 2023, with an honors degree from the Mixed Class, <a href="http://ckc.zju.edu.cn/ckcen/wbout/list.htm" target="_blank">Chu Kochen Honors College</a>.

 My research interest are mainly about deep learning theory and ai4science.